Succession for Family Businesses

 • The second normal objective is to ensure continued practical and effective control, irrespective of which family members actually hold shares.

 • One fundamental decision therefore is who should be able to hold shares and thus ensuring there is the right degree of continued control.

 • Generally, some form of restriction on who can hold shares is desirable and practical, to avoid an ever widening and thus unwieldy shareholder base.

 • It could initially be a chosen successor, if so how will other family members be compensated, if at all?

 • Shares could be restricted to just the next generation, which can be effective in addressing potential problems of control.

 • If a wider ownership is desired, will this include only direct bloodline family?
-If it includes their spouses, there is a danger is that the business may gradually leave actual family control, for example if a family shareholder dies and their spouse remarries, subsequently transferring the shares to the new spouse or children.
+If it includes their spouses, there is a danger that the business may gradually leave actual family control, for example if a family shareholder dies and their spouse remarries, subsequently transferring the shares to the new spouse or children.

 • In the absence of direct instructions from current shareholders, a clear shareholders agreement that covers all these basic issues is an obvious practical step.